-Each student admitted to Crescent College shall possess a high school diploma or its equivalent, or otherwise successfully take and pass an "Ability to Benefit" exam to demonstrate that they meet established "Ability to Benefit" criteria, and will also benefit from the training offered.
+Each student admitted to Crescent College shall possess a high school diploma or its equivalent, or otherwise successfully take and pass an "Ability to Benefit" exam (Pass Wonderlic/ATB exam at a ninth grade level) to demonstrate that they meet established "Ability to Benefit" criteria, and will also benefit from the training offered.
 Crescent College uses an "Ability to Benefit" test, which is approved by the United States Department of Education, as an entrance exam for students who have not completed their high school diploma or a G.E.D.
-The school will only consider a non-high school graduate for enrollment if they exhibit an ability to benefit from the education and training that is offered; pass the United States Department of Education approved "Ability to Benefit" exam, and have met all other requirements for admission.
-Each high school/G.E.D. candidate accepted for training must provide a copy of their diploma and complete a "request for transcript form" to be sent to their high school or Postsecondary institutions, or complete and sign an "attestation of graduation" form stating that they have completed their high school or G.E.D. studies
+The school will only consider a non-high school graduate for enrollment if they exhibit an ability to Benefit" exam, and have met all other requirements for admission.
+Each high school/G.E.D. candidate accepted for training must provide a copy of their diploma and complete a "request for transcript form" to be sent to their high school or Postsecondary institutions, and complete and sign an "attestation of graduation" form stating that they have completed their high school or G.E.D. studies.
+Crescent College reserves the right to accept or reject credits earned through challenge examinations and achievement tests on a case by case basis, Crescent College will not charge a fee for this process.
+The Student has a right to appeal the result.